siemens/ix/packages/documentation/docs/controls/_button_styleguide.md

 ### Selectable button

 The selected state is only available for tertiary (ghost) grey buttons to visualize an on/off state.
 Hover and active state are available for the selected variant.
-The selectable button is commonly used withing toolbars.
+The selectable button is commonly used within toolbars.

 ### Button group

-A Button group, also known as segmented buttons or toggle buttons, is an element consisting of two or more adjacent buttons.
+A button group, also known as segmented buttons or toggle buttons, is an element consisting of two or more adjacent buttons.
 Selection/activation of the buttons can either be mutually exclusive (single-select) or not (multi-select).
 Buttons within a button group should be of the same content variant, i.e. not mixing icon only, text only and icon and text buttons in one group.
-All buttons within a button group are secondary (outline) buttons and switch to primary when selected/ active.
+All buttons within a button group are secondary (outline) buttons and switch to primary when selected/active.
 Button groups should be used for closely related actions, e.g. switching between different views.

 ![Button group](/img/pattern_illustrations/button_group.png)